-Before operating to, from or within the United Kingdom, all foreign registered aircraft must be in possession of an operating permit issued by the Department for Transport International Aviation, Safety and Environment Division under the Air Navigation Order 2009.
+Except where outlined below before operating to, from or within the United Kingdom all users of non-UK registered aircraft must be in possession of an operating permit (permission) issued under the Air Navigation Order 2009.

-This requirement extends to all scheduled and non-scheduled passenger and cargo charters that are not covered by the provisions of the European market access regulations, and to flights carrying out aerial work (e.g. photography, parachuting, flight training).
+This requirement extends to all scheduled and non-scheduled passenger and cargo charters that are not covered by the provisions of the European Market Access Regulation.

 A permit is also required for flights undertaking aerial work (for example: photography, parachuting or flight training) where the operator is using aircraft registered outside of the European Economic Area.

 With effect from 6 April 2014 the CAA will take over the function of issuing such permits from the Department for Transport.
 Subject to any enforcement action or restriction that may be placed on a permit in the interim any permit granted prior to the transfer to the CAA will remain in force until expiry.